 Mandatory Legal Fees in German Civil Law Matters

 We have shown here that chasing a debt in Germany is fairly easy and quick.
 While we also explained the basic rules regarding court and lawyer fees in section 3 of said article many readers ask us how much an actual lawsuit will cost them.
-Thus, here a more practical approach to that question, explained by the German litigation experts of Graf & Partners (GP Chambers):
+Thus, here a more practical approach to that question, explained by the German litigation experts of Graf & Partners (Civil Litigation Department):

 The Rechtsanwaltsvergütungsgesetz (Federal Act on Lawyer Remuneration) determines the fees a legal counsel is entitled (and actually also obligated) to charge his/her client.
 These lawyer fees depend on the amount in dispute.
 If the lawyer wants to charge higher rates he/she must conclude an express written agreement with the client.
 So, while billing by hourly rates is becoming more and more common in Germany, the general rule is still billing by the statutory table of lawyer fees.
 Please note that this table of fees has recently been updated with effect of 1 August 2013.
 So make sure you do not use an old fees table if you want to calculate your litigation cost risk.